Slade-Bennett/Ping-Networks/docs/README.md

 # Ping-Networks

-Ping-Networks is a PowerShell module that pings a list of networks from an Excel file and exports the results to a new Excel or CSV file.
-It's designed to be a simple and efficient tool for network administrators and engineers.
+Ping-Networks is a PowerShell module that pings all hosts in specified networks from an Excel file and exports comprehensive results to Excel or CSV.
+It's designed to be a simple, efficient, and reliable tool for network administrators and engineers.

 ## Features

-*   Reads network information from an Excel file.
-*   Calculates the usable IP addresses for each network.
+*   **Complete Network Scanning:** Calculates and pings ALL usable host addresses in each subnet (not just the first host).
+*   **Universal CIDR Support:** Works with any standard CIDR notation (/8 through /30) - /24, /28, /16, etc.
+*   **Accurate Subnet Calculations:** Uses bitwise operations for precise network address, broadcast address, and host range calculations.
-*   Pings hosts in parallel for fast and efficient scanning.
+*   **Parallel Execution:** Pings hosts concurrently using PowerShell background jobs for maximum speed (configurable batch size).
-*   Resolves the hostname of reachable hosts.
+*   **DNS Resolution:** Automatically resolves hostnames for reachable hosts.
-*   Exports ping results to an Excel or CSV file.
-*   Creates a summary worksheet with statistics for each network.
-*   Creates a separate worksheet for each network with detailed results.
+*   **Excel Integration:** Reads network definitions from Excel and exports results with color-coded status indicators.
+*   **Clean Output:** Generates summary statistics plus detailed per-network worksheets (automatically removes default Excel sheets).
+*   **CSV Export Option:** Alternative CSV output format for programmatic consumption.
+*   **Modular Architecture:** Separated into reusable modules (subnet calculation, ping logic, Excel utilities).

 ## Requirements